KarelDO/BioDEX/README.md

 ## Tasks

 Code to train and evaluate on the ICSR-Extraction task is located in `tasks/icsr_extraction`.
+Further directions can be found in the relevant folder.